microsoftgraph/msgraph-sample-azurefunction-csharp/tutorial/01-intro.md

 - [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli)
 - [ngrok](https://ngrok.com/)

 You should also have a Microsoft work or school account, with access to a global administrator account in the same organization.
-If you don't have a Microsoft account, you can [sign up for the Office 365 Developer Program](https://developer.microsoft.com/office/dev-program) to get a free Office 365 subscription.
+If you don't have a Microsoft account, you can [sign up for the Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) to get a free Office 365 subscription.

 > [!NOTE]
 > This tutorial was written with the following versions of the above tools.
 The steps in this guide may work with other versions, but that has not been tested.